Legal Analysis on Premises Liability

 Below are more alarming slip and fall statistics:

-- Almost two million injuries a year were caused by poorly maintained flooring materials.
+- According to the National Floor Safety Institute (NFSI), almost two million injuries a year were caused by poorly maintained flooring materials.

 - 15 percent of all accidental workplace deaths were caused by a fall.

 - In 2019, the Bureau of Labor Statistics (BLS) reported 5,333 workplace fatalities in the United States.
 Within these fatalities, about 880 were caused by fatal falls.